mailsvb/node-red-contrib-ringcentral/README.md

 ## Getting Started

-You'll need a Ring Central account (the free dev account is good enough), so sign up and then [create a new SMS app](https://developers.ringcentral.com/guide/messaging/quick-start/node) to get the username, password, server, extension, client id, client secret that you'll need in your flows.
+You'll need a Ring Central account (the free dev account is good enough), so sign up and then [create a new app](https://developers.ringcentral.com/guide) to get the username, password, server, extension, client id, client secret that you'll need in your flows.

-## More

-Is coming soon... stay tuned!

 ## Issues